asherikov/codeincomplete/README.md

 ### Versions

-- Classic three numbers or dates are ok, code names as used by `ROS` are not: most developers are not native English speakers –- remembering these names (I literally had to check `eloquent` in a dictionary) and their alphabetical ordering is by no means easier than numbers.
+- Classic three numbers or dates are ok, code names as used by `ROS` and `Ubuntu` are not: most developers are not native English speakers – remembering these names (I literally had to check `eloquent` in a dictionary) and their alphabetical ordering is by no means easier than numbers.

 ### Prefix